Precious G. Gunter, Director

 B. Title IX Coordinator and Their Responsibilities

-In accordance with the requirements of Title IX, the University has designated Brandon Washington, Director of Institutional Equity and Compliance, as the University’s Title IX Coordinator.
-He is charged with monitoring compliance with this federal law.
-Mr. Washington also leads the University’s efforts in relation to campus climate and gender, and oversees education and training campus-wide on sex discrimination and sexual misconduct.
+In accordance with the requirements of Title IX, the University has designated Precious Gunter, Director of Institutional Equity and Compliance, as the University’s Title IX Coordinator.
+She is charged with monitoring compliance with this federal law.
+Mrs. Gunter also leads the University’s efforts in relation to campus climate and gender, and oversees education and training campus-wide on sex discrimination and sexual misconduct.

-As the Title IX Coordinator, Mr. Washington’s responsibilities include:
+As the Title IX Coordinator, Mrs. Gunter’s responsibilities include: